What is the Virgin Gut?

 When I originally discovered the virgin gut theory my first thought was “I fail at life”.
 My second thought was “this is tripe”.
 Babies are constantly sucking on (not very clean) things and ingesting random items.
 I wondered whether the virgin gut research used a definition that meant “never had formula” or was it “never had anything but breastmilk”.
 Because if was the latter then it would be virtually impossible to guarantee and control between babies across any study.
 As a Mumsnet user elegantly put it, “I think my son's downfall was the day I caught him licking the dog.”

 The answer to this conundrum is a fascinating one.
 Breastmilk flushes out viruses, bacteria, particles of dirt, and other small microbes while at the same time lining the gut to protect it against allergens and infections until it closes up at around 6 months.
-Anything other than breastmilk (food, formula, water, Calpol) will affect the virgin gut but the breastmilk will then re-coat the gut afterwards.
-This re-coating process may take a few days or weeks depending on the quantity of foreign product given.
-However the process is not without its limitations.
-If formula is given within the first week of a baby’s life, the gut may be too immature to repair itself, and virgin gut status may never be maintained.
+Anything other than breastmilk (dust, particles of soap et al) will affect the virgin gut but the breastmilk will then re-coat the gut afterwards.
+This re-coating process may take a few hours or weeks depending on the quantity of foreign product ingested.

 So ultimately, how important is the virgin gut?

 The idea of virginity, aka a clean slate, appeals to the Alpha Parent in us.
 It provokes perfectionist tendencies.
-Hands up if you have ever been on a diet and refused a crisp because it would ruin your fat-free clean slate.
-Even though one crisp would not damage your diet, there is a compelling drive to be flawless.
+Hands up if you have ever been on a diet and refused a potato chip because it would ruin your fat-free clean slate.
+Even though one chip would not damage your diet, there is a compelling drive to be flawless.

 If a baby is born into a family with a history of allergies, their parents may want to pay particular heed to the virgin gut theory.
 Research suggests a link between the virgin gut and a lower incidence of allergies and food sensitivities.
 The theory is that the porous nature of the immature gut allows irritants to go straight through and cause a life-long over-reaction whenever that substance is encountered.
 Thus, just one bottle of formula can sensitize babies who may be allergic to cow's milk protein or soy protein.
 However, for the vast majority of babies, the idea of virginity is far less important than a baby's general health and comfort.